zopefoundation/zope.contentprovider/docs/motivation.rst

 hopefully will allow us to build scalable solutions for a very long time.
-However, when it comes to user interface design, in this case specifically HTML pages, we have failed to provide the features and patterns of assembeling a page from configured components.
+However, when it comes to user interface design, in this case specifically HTML pages, we have failed to provide the features and patterns of assembling a page from configured components.

 Looking up views for a particular content component and a request just simply does not work by itself.
 The content inside the page is still monolithic.
 One